TencentARC/PhotoMaker/README.md

 # 🤗 Acknowledgements
 - PhotoMaker is co-hosted by Tencent ARC Lab and Nankai University [MCG-NKU](https://mmcheng.net/cmm/).
 - Inspired from many excellent demos and repos, including [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), [multimodalart/Ip-Adapter-FaceID](https://huggingface.co/spaces/multimodalart/Ip-Adapter-FaceID), [FastComposer](https://github.com/mit-han-lab/fastcomposer), and [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter).
 Thanks for their great work!
+- Thanks to the [HunyuanDiT](https://github.com/Tencent/HunyuanDiT) team for their generous support and suggestions!
 - Thanks to the Venus team in Tencent PCG for their feedback and suggestions.
 - Thanks to the HuggingFace team for their generous support!